VarisMarcell/BattleshipGame/readme.md

 - `GAME_OVER <win?>` alerts clients that the game has ended, and whether they won or lost.

 ## Architecture Overview
-This project uses a strict client–server architecture.
+This project uses a strict clientâ€“server architecture.

 - The server is authoritative and owns all game state
 - Clients never see opponent ship locations